p10rahulm/your-static-website/README.md

 # Section 6: Call to Action section
 # ----------------------------------
 # ----------------------------------
-# 1. This section includes two call to action buttons.
-In our case it may be to go to
+# 1. This section includes two call to action buttons
-# #  another page, or to open the subscription popup
-# 2.
+# 2. This uses render layouts function
+# 3. Change the images and links below to use your own
+# ----------------------------------
 [cta]
     active = true
-    # Check the toml file in data/layouts/ to see what is rendered.
+    # Check the home_cta toml file in data/layouts/ to see what is rendered.
+    # If you want you can create a new layout toml file in the same location and change the
+    # layout field below to render that layout
-    # The render function is in layouts/functions/render_content_layout_fields.html and is claled from cta.html in layouts/homepage-sections
+    # The render function is in layouts/functions/render_content_layout_fields.html and is
+    # called from cta.html in layouts/homepage-sections
     layout = "home_cta"
+    # Below fields are self explanatory once you see the call to action section on front page
     [cta.content]
     top_right_image = "img/dog_transparency2.jpg"
     bottom_left_image = "img/dog_transparency1.jpg"
     heading = "You can call someone to action" subheading = "And hope that they come and do the action.
-This is called call to action" cta_button1_text = "Start a new blog with Raz" cta_button2_text = "Sign up for our blog"
+This is called call to action" cta_button1_text = "Start a new blog with Raz" cta_button2_text = "Visit our blog"
+    cta_button1_link = "//www.github.com/p10rahulm/your-static-website"
+    cta_button2_link = "//www.thinkingtree.me"

 # ----------------------------------
 # Section 7: Reviews section
+# ----------------------------------
+# ----------------------------------
+# 1. Reviews are a necessary part of many types of sites
+# 2. The reviews below use the masonry layout popularized by pinterest
+# 3. Instead of javascript rendering we have done the below through CSS Grid
+# 4. The rendering is done by reviews.html in homepage-sections
+# 5. You can change, add or remove any reviews below.
+Keep atleast one review
 # ----------------------------------
 [reviews]
     active = true